North American Aviation: Space program

 In 1955, the rocket engine operations were spun off into a separate division as Rocketdyne.
 This division furnished engines for the Redstone, Jupiter, Thor, Delta, and Atlas missiles, and for NASA's Saturn family of launch vehicles.

 North American designed and built the airframe for the X-15, a rocket-powered aircraft that first flew in 1959.

 In 1959, North American built the first of several Little Joe boosters used to test the launch escape system for the Project Mercury spacecraft.
 In 1960, the new CEO Lee Atwood decided to focus on the space program, and the company became the prime contractor for the Apollo command and service module, a larger Little Joe II rocket to test Apollo's launch escape system, and the S-II second stage of the Saturn V.

 Merger and acquisition

 The fatal Apollo 1 fire in January 1967 was initially blamed on the company in the press, although a congressional hearing later ruled otherwise.
 In September, it merged with Rockwell-Standard, and the merged company became known as North American Rockwell.
-During this period the company continued its involvement with the Apollo program, building the Command and Service modules for all eleven missions.
-Within two years the new company also was studying concepts for the Space Shuttle, and won the orbiter contract in 1972.
-In 1973, the company changed its name again to Rockwell International and named its aircraft division North American Aircraft Operations.
+The company continued its involvement with the Apollo program, building the Command and Service modules for all 11 missions.
+Within two years, the new company also was studying concepts for the Space Shuttle, and won the orbiter contract in July 1972.
+In February 1973, the company changed its name again to Rockwell International, and named its aircraft division North American Aircraft Operations.